michhar/azureml-keras-yolov3-custom/README.md

 You will also need the Python Azure Blob Storage package installed locally or wherever you run the raw data uploading Python script.

-> Note the version number, here (you may have to uninstall `azure-storage-blob` if already installed).
+> Note:  take note the version number, here (you may have to uninstall `azure-storage-blob` if an older version is already installed).

 ```unix
 pip install azure-storage-blob==12.3.1